 How to connect AT-09 / HM-10 Bluetooth Low Energy (BLE) module to the Arduino board and how to send data between the BLE module and the Arduino microcontroller.

 The elements used in this tutorial are from the list of elements needed for BlueCArd.
 The detailed list can be found here:

-I also made a video how to connect and use the BLE module.
-You can watch the video here: BlueCArd - How to connect a Bluetooth BLE module (AT-09 or HM 10) to Arduino Nano - ep.
-6
+I also made a video on how to connect and use the BLE module.
+You can watch the video here:

 To communicate with the mobile phone BlueCArd uses Bluetooth Low Energy (BLE).
-Arduino Nano doesn't have integrated Bluetooth module, that is why an external one is needed.
-I used for BlueCArd the AT-09 module, which it is fully compatible with the HM-10 module.
+Arduino Nano doesn’t have an integrated Bluetooth module, which is why an external one is needed.
+I used for BlueCArd the AT-09 module, which is fully compatible with the HM-10 module.

 The elements needed for this tutorial are:

 Reuse the board from the last tutorial: DC DC Boost Converter – what is it and why do we need it